cps-med/med-insight/README.md

 Built as an end-to-end solution, Med-Insight integrates data from multiple clinical systems, performs ETL processing into a structured database or data warehouse, and applies advanced AI/ML techniques to uncover patterns, trends, and recommendations that support data-informed decision making at the point of care.
 The end-user interface provides a dashboard for top-level insights data exploration.

-The complete Med-Insight application consists of three subsystems, organized as subdirectories under the the parent _med-insight_ folder.
+The complete Med-Insight application consists of four subsystems, organized as subdirectories under the the parent _med-insight_ folder.
 These subsystems/components consist of:

 * **med-data:** Mock data sources for med-insight development and testing
 * **med-etl:** ETL functionality to retreive, process, and store data in a data mart